Table Of Contents

 Coffee beans begin losing their freshness quickly – within 15-20 minutes after being ground.

 Beans that have been roasted within the most previous two weeks are most desirable.
 Again, the fresher the beans and the roasting, the more delicious the coffee will be.
+How you store your beans and/or ground coffee can greatly affect how fresh it will taste when brewed, and is one reason why you might want to invest in some high quality containers for your coffee.

 Finally, the temperature of your water is crucial.
 If your water temperature is too low, the flavors and caffeine in the beans will not be extracted properly.
 If your water is too hot, you will scald the beans and ruin your brew.
 A general guideline is to use water between 195-205 degrees Fahrenheit, but depending on the method used to make your coffee, this temperature can vary.